introdh/intro-dh2018-kristi-m/FinalGrant_MUKK.md

 - Yale University, Ph.D., American Studies
 - University of Tennessee, B.A., American Studies

+**Advisory Board**: Dr. Tze M. Loo — Associate Professor of History and International Studies at the University of Richmond with a focus in Asia
+- Ph.D., Cornell University
+- M.A., Cornell University
+- M.A., National University of Singapore
+- B.A., University of Sydney

 ## II.
 Narrative
 **A. Enhancing the Humanities**